BlueberryDS/FB-message-grapher/README.md

 Features include:
   - Reads entire Facebook message history

-# Install Instructions
+## Install Instructions
 To run this program requires 2 dependencies.
   - The latest version of python3
   - The python-dateutils package (install using "pip" or the typical methods for your operating system)

-# Running
+## Running
   1. Navigate to your Facebook homepage, and click the menu in the top right corner.
 (Triangle shaped button)
   2. Click settings
   3. On this page you will find a blue link named "Download a copy" of your facebook data.
-Click this and
+Click this and go through the process to download
+  4. Run "python3 analyse-message <path-to-file>"

+## Instructions